 Pairs could take turns providing refreshments, or everyone could bring something to share.

-3-6 Parent/Daughter pairs – We really recommend 4 – 5 pairs!
+3-6 Girl & Grown-up pairs – We really recommend 4 – 5 pairs!
 Gather some friends or put the word out.
 The group need not consist of close-knit friends, as long as the readers are open-minded and enthusiastic.
 Make sure they sign up to get the materials each month from Girls Leadership!

-Consider holding a parents-only meeting before your first book discussion.
-This is a great chance for parents to share their expectations, hopes, and concerns.
-Plus, any parents who don’t know each other will have a chance to meet.
+Consider holding a grown-ups-only meeting before your first book discussion.
+This is a great chance to share expectations, hopes, and concerns.
+Plus, any grown-ups who don’t know each other will have a chance to meet.